samstoia/rpg-game/README.md

 * UI bug: buttons disappear.
 * UI/JS bug: descriptions do not match up.
 * UI/JS bug: images do not match up.
+* UI bug: Game does not work on mobile devices.

 ## Specifications